rancher/rio/docs/router.md

 Router is a set of L7 load-balancing rules that can route between your services.
 It can add header-based routing, path-based routing, cookies, and other rules.
+Routing uses the Gloo feature under the hood, so ensure that is enabled before continuing!
+See [Install Docs](./install.md) to learn how to enable this feature.
+It will be enabled by default.

 #### Create Routers